Amazon's Potential "Sportsnight"

 It has long been known that one of the streamers was likely to get part of the NBA package, but I'm sort of surprised that Apple wasn't more aggressive here.

-First and foremost, it's well known that Services SVP Eddy Cue is a sports fanatic – to the point where Apple may or may not have pushed out a rather weird and simple sports score app simply so that he could "get the damn score" – and the NBA in particularly seems to be his sport of choice, or certainly the one he chooses to be seen at most often.
+First and foremost, it's well known that Services SVP Eddy Cue is a sports fanatic – to the point where Apple may or may not have pushed out a rather weird and simple sports score app simply so that he could "get the damn score" – and the NBA in particular seems to be his sport of choice, or certainly the one he chooses to be seen at most often.

 Second, without question, one of the killer features of the Vision Pro is going to be immersive sports.
 And Cue had the foresight to strike the deep MLS partnership well ahead of that device in order to secure the rights (he also got lucky with Lionel Messi deciding to come to the league last year).
 Soccer is great – or will be, when Apple figures out how shoot and ship the games – but arguably even better would be the NBA.
 Why?
 Something Cue knows well: courtside seats.